 Operating safer recruitment practices including appropriate Disclosure and Barring Service (DBS) and reference checks, verifying identity, academic and vocational qualifications, obtaining professional references, checking previous employment history and ensuring the person has the right to work in the UK.
 Our practices also include undertaking interviews and checking if individuals are barred or prohibited from working with children in accordance with DBS and Department for Education (DfE) guidance.
-In line with statutory guidance, we maintain a single central record to evidence checks completed for staff and volunteers working in the school community.
-This document is reviewed termly by a member of the SLT.
+We also complete online checks as set out in KCSiE.

-- All members of staff are required to work within our clear guidelines on safer working practice as outlined in the school's code of conduct document. - The DSL will ensure that all staff and volunteers (including agency and third-party staff) have read our Safeguarding and child protection policy and are aware of the school expectations regarding safe and professional practice via the staff code of conduct and Acceptable Use Policy (AUP). - Staff will be made aware of the school's positive behaviour and anti-bullying policy that includes physical intervention.
+- We maintain a single central record to evidence checks completed for staff, governors and volunteers working in the school community.
+This document is reviewed and cleansed termly by a member of the SLT and then reported to the safeguarding governor.
+Paper safeguarding records are also cleansed termly at this time.
+With regards to staff members documents are kept for the time specified in retention guidelines. - All members of staff are required to work within our clear guidelines on safer working practice as outlined in the staff handbook and code of conduct. - The DSL will ensure that all staff, governors and volunteers (including agency and thirdparty staff) have read our Safeguarding and child protection policy and are aware of the nursery expectations regarding safe and professional practice via the staff handbook and code of conduct and Acceptable Use Policy (AUP). - Staff will be made aware of the nursery behaviour management and physical intervention policies.
 Staff will manage behaviour effectively to ensure a good and safe educational environment and will have a clear understanding of the needs of all children.
 Any physical interventions and/or use of reasonable force will be in line with our agreed policy and procedures, and national guidance. - All staff will be made aware of the professional risks associated with the use of social media and electronic communication (such as email, mobile phones, texting, social networking).
-Staff will adhere to relevant school policies including staff code of conduct, Acceptable Use Policies (AUPs), and social media.
+Staff will adhere to relevant nursery policies including staff behaviour policy, mobile and smart technology, Acceptable Use Policies (AUPs), and social media. - Prohibition and Section 128 checks are now extended to HLTA staff as well as teachers - Nov 2023 update seminar from LA Safeguarding.

-Every volunteer and member of staff (including supply staff and those contracted to deliver sports or other activities such as counselling) has a 'safeguarding induction' and we ensure that staff and volunteers always adhere to a published code of conduct and other relevant professional standards.
-This extends to before and after school activities.
+All volunteers and members of staff (including supply staff) have a 'safeguarding induction' and we ensure that staff and volunteers always adhere to a published code of conduct and other relevant professional standards.
+This extends to before and after nursery activities.
 Staff and visitors are aware of the requirements in respect of phone usage, camera enabled devices, social media, and on-line conduct.
-Other professionals and visitors to our school are made aware of the requirement and expectations we have in respect of safeguarding our children, including the use of mobile and camera enabled devices.
+Other professionals and visitors to our school are made aware of the requirement and expectations we have in respect of safeguarding our children including the use of mobile and camera enabled devices.